KaiNet-X/Network/ServerClient.md

 The out-of-the-box ServerClient is similar to the Client class, but it is designed to work on the server-side.

 #### Fields/Properties
-- `readonly Dictionary<string, Action<MessageBase>> CustomMessageHandlers` - Handlers for custom messages
-- `Dictionary<Guid, Channel> Channels` - Dictionary of channels by their ID
+- `List<IChannel> Channels` - List of channels
 - `IPEndPoint LocalEndpoint` - Local endpoint
 - `IPEndPoint RemoteEndpoint`- Remote endpoint
 - `ConnectState ConnectionState { get; protected set; }` - State of the connection

 #### Events/Delegates

-- `event Action<MessageBase> OnReceivedUnregisteredCustomMessage` - Invoked when an unregistered message is recieved
+- `event Action<MessageBase> OnUnregisteredMessage` - Invoked when an unregistered message is recieved
 - `event Action<bool> OnDisconnect` - Invoked when disconnected from
 - `event Action<object> OnReceiveObject` - Invoked when an object is received
-- `event Action<Channel> OnChannelOpened` - Invoked when a channel is opened
+- `event Action<IChannel> OnChannelOpened` - Invoked when a channel is opened

 #### Methods
 - `void SendObject<T>(T obj)` - Sends an object to the server